costas778/Trading_platform_aws/README.md

 │ If you wish to attempt automatic migration of the state, use "terraform init -migrate-state".
 │ If you wish to store the current configuration with no changes to the state, use "terraform init -reconfigure".

+Go to a bash shell and run the following:
 ~/abc/trading-platform/infrastructure/terraform/environments/dev$ terraform init -reconfigure

 Note: the directory will depend on the type of deployment.
 In this case its a dev

-9) When you complete run the services after the initial provision to give you a total of 24 services
+9) When you complete run the services after the initial provision to give you a total of 24 or so services

 # Count total services
 kubectl get services --all-namespaces | wc -l

+You should, initally, get around 3

 # Name of the services